 Chase Freedom Visa – The only card on our list that offers a nice up front bonus, the Chase Freedom Visa starts off w/ a $150 cash bonus for new cardholders after they spend $500 on purchases in the first three months.

 The rewards program can be quite lucrative if you hit the quarterly 5% cash back categories; all other purchases will receive 1% cash back.
-And for a limited time, you can earn 10% cash back on all 4th quarter 2015 categories (starting 11.23).

 An introductory 0% APR is also included that last for 15 months on both purchases and balance transfers and there is no annual fee to keep the Chase Freedom Visa in your wallet.